 Having a charcoal grill in your home can turn an ordinary cooking day into a culinary adventure.
 You’ll have the option of creating scrumptious grilled or smoked dishes.
 And you don’t even need to spend a fortune on a good charcoal grill.

-Here’s a curated list of some top-quality charcoal grills under $500 in 2021.
+Here’s a curated list of some top-quality charcoal grills under $500 of 2022.

 |Weber Performer Deluxe Grill|